FDSN/source-identifiers/channel-codes.rst

 Magnetometer
 ^^^^^^^^^^^^

    Measures the magnetic field at the sensor location.
-They measure the part of the field

-   vector that is aligned with the measurement coil.
+They measure the part of the field vector that is aligned with the measurement coil.
 Many magnetometers are three axis.
 The instrument will typically be oriented to local magnetic north.
 The dip and azimuth should describe this in terms of the geographic north.

-   Example: Local magnetic north is 13 degrees east of north in Albuquerque.
-So if the magnetometer is pointed to magnetic north, the azimuth would be + 103 for the E channel.
+   Example: Assuming magnetic north is 13 degrees east of north at the recording site, if the magnetometer is pointed to magnetic north, the azimuth would be + 103 for the E channel.
 Some magnetometers do not record any vector quantity associated with the signal, but record the total intensity.
-So, these would not have any dip/ azimuth.
+So, these would not have any dip or azimuth.

    *Source Code*